MN LEND Manual

 Mission: Minnesota Act Early improves the well-being of young children through community outreach and education.
 MN Act Early is a statewide public health outreach campaign that reaches out to families, communities, and organizations to promote early screening and early identification of potential developmental delays.
 The Minnesota Act Early team educates about healthy child development, early signs of Autism Spectrum Disorder (ASD) and other developmental delays, the importance of regular developmental screening, and early intervention when there is a concern.

-Project Proposal Overview: MN LEND Fellow Project will work to integrate LTSAE materials/resources within a system or organization that serves young children and families (e.g. childcare, healthcare, preschool, parent group, ECFE classes, libraries, etc.) for educating families of young children and or child/care provides about importance of developmental monitoring/screening.
-LEND fellow can also suggest a setting for intervention or Dr. Hall-Lande can help generate ideas/opportunities.
+Project Proposal Overview: The MN LEND Fellow Project will work to integrate LTSAE materials/resources within a system or organization that serves young children and families (e.g. childcare, healthcare, preschool, parent groups, ECFE classes, libraries, etc.) for educating families of young children and/or child care providers about the importance of developmental monitoring/screening.
+LEND fellows can also suggest a setting for intervention or Dr. Hall-Lande can help generate ideas/opportunities.
 Past LEND fellow projects have involved libraries, childcare, pediatric clinics, community centers, social media, radio shows, etc.

 Desired Skills: Interest in public health outreach with families with young children (birth to 5) around early child development, developmental milestones, and early developmental screening.
 Passion for serving families of young children with a focus on traditionally underserved communities.
 Good communication and connection skills.